 Costa, Starbucks and other coffee house chains are in their infancy in France – but there are plenty of bars and recently several Tea rooms have opened, mainly run by English expatriates, which provide a much more personal style of service than that aimed at the masses.

 Theme parks are smaller around the area, although there is a large one at Agen, but there are still plenty of things for families to do and see.

-Night clubs are few and far between, but there are plenty of entertainments with music and dancing of all types throughout the year – keep your eye on magazines such as the Quercy and Périgord Local for the latest information on what’s on in the area.
+Night clubs are few and far between, but there are plenty of entertainments with music and dancing of all types throughout the year – keep your eye on magazines for the latest information on what’s on in the area.
 These free magazines are available at several outlets throughout the area, including at Bergerac airport, and the Halcyon Leisure Facebook page is often updated with information on attractions and events.

 Walk to the boulangerie

 A requirement for many guests is the romantic French ideal of the walk to the boulangerie for fresh bread and croissants in the morning: Sadly the harsh reality is that the French countryside has suffered the same as the English countryside, and the days of every village having a bakery are a memory as the supermarkets and larger outlets have gained a stranglehold on everyday shopping.

 Although the traditional boulangerie is few and far between, the tradition of fresh delicious bread every day is very much alive, and the freshest croissants, baguettes, flutes and other breads will be available somewhere nearby…. just rarely within walking distance nowadays.
 Some supermarkets and other shops operate a ‘Depot de pain’ service where bread is delivered in for locals to collect.

 A few properties are within walking distance of the nearest boulangerie – if this is a must for you, please tell us when booking.